williaz/TechRefresher/Core_Spring.md

 - allows for running **native queries** by setting the nativeQuery flag to true
   - **can't use Sort, but Pageable**: Spring Data JPA does not currently support dynamic sorting for native queries, because it would have to manipulate the actual query declared, which it cannot do reliably for native SQL.
 You can, however, use native queries for pagination by specifying the count query yourself
 - By default, Spring Data JPA uses position-based parameter binding(?1), but you can use @Param annotation to give a method parameter a concrete name and bind the name in the query(:name)
+  - As of version 4, Spring fully supports Java 8’s parameter name discovery based on the **-parameters** compiler flag.
+By using this flag in your build as an alternative to debug information, you can **omit** the @Param annotation for named parameters.
 ```
   @Query(value = "SELECT * FROM USERS WHERE EMAIL_ADDRESS = ?1", nativeQuery = true)
   User findByEmailAddress(String emailAddress);